Cybersecurity Strategy for SMEs 101: The full process

 Why every business should have a cybersecurity policy in 2021

 Cybersecurity statistics from around the globe and the UK highlight how ignoring existing threats in cyberspace can cause hardship to businesses of all sizes.
 During the past year, cybercriminals have also become highly effective in breaching defences.
-Underestimating the power of those attacks and the fact that new hacks are emerging every minute, not dedicating an adequate budget to strengthen cybersecurity measures can affect businesses in the long run.
+Underestimating the power of those attacks and the fact that new hacks are emerging every minute, not dedicating an adequate budget to strengthen cybersecurity measures can affect businesses regardless of their size in the long run.
+In fact, according to our UK Cybersecurity report, 42% of the cyber attacks affected UK companies with up to 250 employees.

 ● Maintain and improve business continuity by minimising downtime